Faith Craft Faith Craft Studios Faithcraft Faith-Craft

 H F Price of Weston-super-Mare had a partner identified only as ‘Grosholz’ of whom there are mentions between 1875 and 1877 (KD/Somerset 1875 and BA 4 (27 Nov 1875) p vii) and whose name is also found as ‘Gropholz’.
-This must be Matthias August Edward Grosholz (1851-78) of whose baptism in Baden, Germany in 1851 there is a record.
+This must be Matthias August Edward Grosholz (1851-78), whose date of birth is provided by a record of his baptism in Baden, Germany.
 It is not known why he left Germany, but he was in England by 1873 when he married an English wife in Norfolk and the following year he was an executor of his sister’s will.
-At that time they were both living at Baden House, Kewstoke, Somerset, a house-name and a location that further support the identification.
-Despite his youth, he had acquired an architectural training, for there is an announcement (London Gazette 24 October 1873) of the dissolution of his partnership with Joseph Houghton Spencer (1844-1914) of Taunton and Weston-super-Mare.
+At that time she was living in his house, known as Baden House, Kewstoke, Somerset, a name and a location that further support the identification.
+Despite his youth on arrival in England, he had acquired an architectural training, for there is an announcement (London Gazette 24 October 1873) of the dissolution of his partnership with Joseph Houghton Spencer (1844-1914) of Taunton and Weston-super-Mare.
 This partnership must have been of short duration, like that with Price which followed,; one further project by Price and Grosholz together is known, the completion of Christ Church, Weston-super-Mare in 1877.
 Grosholz had three children, the last born in 1878, but it seems that he went to New Zealand soon after the ending of his partnership with Price, for there is a record of his burial in Wellington the following year.
 His widow and family continued to live in England.

 Restored: Cowfold (1876-77 – with Price)

 L Grossé Ltd